stefantsvyatkov/TikTokLiveReader/README.md

-# TikTok Live Reader for NVDA
+# TikTok Live Reader

-This add-on connects to TikTok Live streams and extracts information in real-time.
+This add-on connects to TikTok Live streams and extracts information in real time.
 It uses the TikTokLive Python library to access a specific live stream.
 The following features are supported:

 * Logging extracted data into text files created in the `Documents\TikTok live` folder.
-* Tracking events: comments, new followers, gifts, likes, shares, and visitors.
+* Tracking events: comments, new followers, gifts, likes, guest requests, shares, and visitors.
 * An events file that can record multiple types of data simultaneously.
 * Audio notifications for selected events, such as new comments, gifts, etc.
 * Stream statistics: displays current viewers, total session visitors, total likes, new followers, and diamonds collected.